IdentityServer/IdentityServer4.Quickstart.UI/README.md

 This repo contains a minimal UI that supplements an IdentityServer4 configured for in-memory clients, users, and scopes.

-You typically start out with a startup file that looks similar to this:
+You typically start out with an empty web project and a startup file that looks similar to this:

 ```csharp
 public class Startup